zygos/wd-material/material/3-frameworks/5-deployment/2-Deploying Containers with Cloud Services.md

 This command will take some time to complete.
 You can check the status of the deployment in the AWS Lightsail UI.
 If you face any issues, refer to the [AWS Lightsail documentation](https://docs.aws.amazon.com/cli/latest/reference/lightsail/create-container-service-deployment.html).

-Remember to move them outside your repository (or even delete them).
+Remember to move these files outside your repository (or even delete them).
 You do not want to expose your database credentials in your source code.
 You could keep the `public-endpoint.json` file, but it is not necessary.

 ## Example: GitHub Actions to build and deploy a monorepo (1 hour)

 We have ported the same process you just went through manually to an automated GitHub Actions workflow.
-You [download it here](https://drive.google.com/file/d/1VxzSSl1qvFJKbX7M-f3bMeA_FJrD1k3l/view?usp=sharing).
+You [download it here](https://drive.google.com/file/d/12df8nG9DpdIw2iSpUQ5yzcI90krHsSPV/view?usp=sharing).
 It is built for the `monorepo-example` example in the previous sprint part.

 For it to work, you must copy over this workflow and add the necessary variables/secrets configuration in your GitHub Actions configuration.